Name These Organic Compounds: A practical guide

 4. Arranging Substituents Alphabetically:

 Once the substituents have been identified and numbered, they are listed alphabetically, ignoring prefixes like di-, tri-, tetra- etc., when alphabetizing.
-However, these prefixes are included in the final name after alphabetization.
+Even so, these prefixes are included in the final name after alphabetization.
 Numbers indicating the position of substituents are placed before the names of the substituents, separated by hyphens.

 5. Incorporating Functional Groups:

 Functional groups, such as alcohols (-OH), aldehydes (-CHO), ketones (=O), carboxylic acids (-COOH), amines (-NH2), and others, take precedence over alkyl groups.
 The presence of a functional group alters the suffix of the parent chain name.
 The parent chain is named according to the highest priority functional group present.
-For instance, if a molecule contains both an alcohol and an alkene, the alcohol group will take precedence and the suffix "-ol" will be used.
+Here's a good example: if a molecule contains both an alcohol and an alkene, the alcohol group will take precedence and the suffix "-ol" will be used.

 Examples of Naming Organic Compounds: